Navajo Name:Tse’Bii’Ndzisgaii

 Park Rules & Regulations

-All areas on the Navajo Nation are closed to non-Navajos unless you have a valid camping, hiking, or backcountry permit issued by Navajo Parks and Recreation Department or other duly delegated tribal authority.
+All areas in the Navajo Nation are closed to non-Navajos unless you have a valid camping, hiking, or backcountry permit issued by the Navajo Parks and Recreation Department or other duly delegated tribal authority.
 Failure to have a permit is considered Trespassing on a Federal Indian Reservation.

 DO NOT desecrate Navajo lands and violate the trust of Navajo people by discarding cremated human remains on tribal property.
 Please respect tribal beliefs.